-All students must take a written or performance-based final semester exam in each course unless otherwise exempted.
+All students must take a written or performance-based final semester exam in each course unless otherwise exempted or enrolled in an EOC/AP/IB course with a standardized assessment.
 Students with 10 or more unexcused absences per semester must earn a passing grade on the semester examination in order to be eligible to receive credit in that course.